IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 • Injured spouse.
 If you file a spouse injured claim, it can delay the process.
 Even if you received an e-file acceptance letter, this is more time-consuming for this claim to be examined.

-• Earned Income Tax Credit (EITC).
-If you’re a beneficiary of the EITC or a similar one, you might also experience an issue.
 This can happen due to additional review or due to something that is preventing refunds for the issue.

 Can you talk to the IRS if you get Topic 152?